john-k-walton/Prologue-Oscillators/README.md

 String and Modal have an Alternate Modulation mode for EG Velocity Key Tracking instead of LFO's.

 --------------------
-License and credit files included for the generous open source for Plaits and Logue-Panel-Demo Code (EG Velocity) in distribution.
+License and credit files included for the very generous open source developers of Plaits and Logue-Panel-Demo Code (EG Velocity) in distribution.
 Thank you Emilie, Mark, and Peter for your open source contributions; Plaits, Front Panel Code/Logue Internals, and the original Plaits Port! you folks rock!

 -------------------
 [NEW] [12/29/24] RC3 posted.
 Note Velocity on all included models. witheld VCF issue with Velocity on XD for the moment. i am down to only a few bytes on the String model, so the next spin will be a ripup and rewrite of that with special schema, along with Modal. i need to finish intregrating the 1.2 codebase; too many gotchas to managing two codebases of so many models on several platforms. i have no schedule for this at the moment, it's time to get back to playing after working on them. :0) Zipfile's contain all PDF's, licenses, and plugins.